s4b7r/ojka-echo-bot/README.md

 1. If you have multiple environments, make sure you have selected the correct Terraform workspace with `terraform workspace select WORKSPACE_NAME`.
 2. `terraform plan -var-file=FILENAME.tfvars` to see Terraform's plan.
 3. `terraform apply -var-file=FILENAME.tfvars` to apply the plan to your infrastructure.

+## Testing

+Setup your Python environment using the conda `environment.yml` or using the `requirements.txt`.
+For conda you can use `conda env create --file environment.yml` - it will create a new environment named `telegram`.

+For testing fill in `test/.env` from `test/.env.example`.
+You will get your Telegram App API ID and Hash from [https://my.telegram.org/apps](https://my.telegram.org/apps).
+Get your session string by executing `test/setup_get_session_string.py` manually.
+Get your bot's name from Telegram.